m3l1k4/MelikaRTQA/QA_Challenge_UnitAndUI/README.md

 then navigate to http://localhost:3000 in you web browser

 Challenge 1:
-a.
+(done)a.
 Using Jest and React Testing Library, write unit tests for the "Todo" react component (inside the components folder) to ensure correct functionality.
 Jest and React Testing Library have been installed already so no setup is required.
 You can place this test file in the components folder.
 The naming convention should follow: Todo.test.js